DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2021-01-13-provider-first-registration-v1.md

       img: { src: "2.png" }
     }, {
       text: "Teacher reference number check",
-      caption: "The big issue we identiied from UR is that many users don't know or have access to their TRN number.
+      caption: "The big issue we identified from UR is that many users don't know or have access to their TRN number.
 We caught this right at the start of the journey to ensure users didn't get part way through and get into difficulties because it didn't exist",
       img: { src: "3.png" }
     }, {
       text: "Teacher reference number reminder",